bufbuild-ru/docs/docs/reference/protovalidate/rules/double_rules/index.md

 ## finite

 `finite` requires the field value to be finite.
-If the field value is infinite or NaN, an error message is generated.@generated from field: optional bool finite = 8;
+If the field value is infinite or NaN, an error message is generated.

 ## example